utah-cs4470-sp23/class/spec.md

 Precedence is described below.
 Within a precedence class, evaluation is left to right.
 Integer overflows wrap around in two's complement fashion.
 There are no unsigned types or operators.

-Keep in mind that a number of interesting floating point values exist, such as -0, inf, and NaN.
-Operations on these values should follow standard IEEE 754 semantics.
-For example, `inf + 1 = inf`, and `x / 0 = NaN`.
-Floating point instructions should generally give you the desired behavior for free, it is built into the FP hardware unit.
+Integer modulus is defined so that `0 <= a % b < abs(b)`, and modulo zero is an error.

 Don't implement your own version of the modulus operator on floats!
 Use the C standard library's `fmod` operation, or your chosen language's equivalent.[1]